 But if you select “Clear logs” nothing will be shown but logs will be cleared.
 It could be checked by viewing the “Logs”.

-Click the “Repo Explorer” icon nearby enabled repository.
+Click the “Repo Explorer” icon nearby an enabled repository.

-You could see the information about all commits, branches and pull requests of selected repository.
+You should be able to see the information about all commits and branches of the selected repository.

 In the configuration settings for each connected repository is the ability to define which Jira projects the repository is connected with.
-By default it's available in all projects.
-You my want to restrict the repo to be visible only in certain projects to limit user access to git and code information.
+By default, it's available in all projects.
+You may want to restrict the repo to be visible only in certain projects to limit user access to git and code information.

 Linking your Git commits to a Jira issue is super easy.
 When a developers commits their code all they need to do is reference the issue they are working on.